Member-level security

 Managing member-level access

-You can use data access policies to configure member-level access
+You can use access policies to configure member-level access

-for different roles.
+for different groups.
 With the access_policy parameter in

 cubes and views, you can define which members